kubiyabot/terraform-modules/kubernetes-crew/README.md

-# 🚀 Kubernetes Sidekick
+# 🚀 Kubernetes Crew

-Kubernetes Sidekick is your intelligent companion within the Kubiya platform, designed to simplify and enhance Kubernetes cluster management.
+Kubernetes Crew is your intelligent companion within the Kubiya platform, designed to simplify and enhance Kubernetes cluster management.
 It provides a suite of powerful tools to interact with Kubernetes clusters, handling end-to-end processes for monitoring, kubectl access, Helm chart management, and much more.

 ![image](https://github.com/user-attachments/assets/18503bac-9adf-43ea-96a1-ac0e9ca614f1)

 **🎓 Become a Kubernetes expert in no time!
-With Kubernetes Sidekick, everyone on your team can master Kubernetes effortlessly, managing clusters like a pro.**
+With Kubernetes Crew, everyone on your team can master Kubernetes effortlessly, managing clusters like a pro.**

 ## 🌟 Features